 In their complaint, the Leuzzis claim Johnson & Johnson and Ethicon made an unsafe product and failed to warn patients.

-Brenda Leuzzi died in October 2014, five months after filing her lawsuit, and her husband amended the complaint to include information pertinent to her death.
+Brenda Leuzzi died in October 2014, five months after filing her lawsuit.
+Her husband amended the complaint to include information pertinent to her death.

 Oncologist calls for Morcellator Ban

 Mrs. Leuzzi’s uncle, Gene Manley, had testified at a hearing convened four months earlier by the FDA to review the potential dangers of morcellation and determine regulatory action.
 An oncologist at Walter Reed National Military Medical Center, Craig Shriver, advocated for a complete ban on power morcellators at the same hearing.
-Dr. Shriver testified that “there is at present no safe way to offer laparoscopic power morcellation as part of any minimally invasive surgery.”
+Dr. Shriver testified: “[T]here is at present no safe way to offer laparoscopic power morcellation as part of any minimally invasive surgery.”

-In May, the same month Leuzzis’ lawsuit was filed, the University of Rochester announced it would restrict the use of power morcellators in hysterectomy procedures, explaining:
+In May, the same month Leuzzis’ lawsuit was filed, the University of Rochester announced it would restrict the use of power morcellators in hysterectomy procedures: